 Denis Pierce, President, is the founder of Pierce and Associates, one of the oldest and largest law firms handling mortgage related legal issues in the state of Illinois.
 In addition to his work with the Pierce Family Foundation, Denis’ charitable commitments include his service as a board member for All Chicago, as well as service on numerous committees engaged in helping nonprofits including La Casa Norte, The Cara Program, Mercy Housing and Neighborhood Housing Services of Chicago.
 He is a graduate of Kenyon College and Loyola University School of Law.
 Denis is married to Martha, has three children and five grandchildren.

 David Krumlauf, Chief Technologist, has worked as a high school science teacher, an education officer at the CSIRO Parkes Observatory, and an Internet Service Provider business owner.
 He is a technology generalist who loves helping nonprofit organizations solve their technology challenges so they can better fulfill their missions.
 David lives in a greenbuilt home in rural northwest lower Michigan where he enjoys spending time with his wife, dog, cat, son and two beautiful granddaughters.

 Laura Jansen, Grants and Administrative Manager, has more than 20 years of experience in the nonprofit sector.
 She began her career as box office manager and children’s theatre producer at Moraine Valley Community College and continued working in the arts at Steppenwolf Theatre Company, Urban Gateways, and Alabama Shakespeare Festival.
 Laura has been an independent consultant for 14 years, working with dozens of organizations covering a range of causes, including the arts, education, youth development, homelessness/housing, and LGBTQ populations.
 Laura holds a bachelor’s degree magna cum laude from Ball State University and a master’s degree from the University of Alabama.
-She lives in Chicago with her husband, stepson, two dogs, two frogs, and a hermit crab.
+She lives in Chicago with her husband, stepson, two dogs, and a hermit crab.